 - refrigerated items

 Once you have packed and weighed your suitcases prior to departure, take a photo of how your suitcases are packed.
 Mimic a similar layout as you pack to go home so that your suitcase does not end up being overweight.

 Bring an extra bag or leave additional space in your suitcase if you anticipate making purchases from your destination that will need to be brought home.

-Another consideration is to always pack an additional supply of snacks for the return trip home.
+Another consideration is to always double your travel food list in bringing an additional supply of snacks for the return trip home.

-I hide a gallon-size Ziplock bag of additional snacks in my suitcase that I keep hidden until departure.
+In fact, I hide a gallon-size Ziplock bag of additional snacks in my suitcase that I keep hidden until our return home.